jeremy-jr-benthum/onion-browser-button/README.md

 1. Chrome: https://chrome.google.com/webstore/detail/browse-in-tor/hfddekpiekhlkkgeaobcdkeonpkinipo
 2. Opera: https://addons.opera.com/en/extensions/details/browse-in-tortm/

-In order to run (Onion Browser Button) or (Browse with Onion) add-ons you need TOR connection on your PC or MAC.
+To run (Onion Browser Button) or (Browse with Onion) add-ons you need TOR connection on your PC or MAC.
-Here, you can find requisite files in order to run TOR proxy on your machine.
+Here, you can find requisite files to run TOR proxy on your machine.
 Please follow the below steps.

 1) Please visit folder (https://github.com/jeremy-jr-benthum/onion-browser-button/releases).
 2) If you have Windows machine, please download and unzip "win.zip" file to your computer, and if you have Mac download and unzip "mac.zip".